marxhendrik/cards/README.md

 4. Activities use AndroidInjection via a *BaseActivity* class
 5. A set of helper functions and classes reduces some boilerplate and makes injection easy from the perspective of the involved classes (see *InjectionTools.kt*)

+## AAC LifecycleOwner/Observer

+1. A LifecycleAwarePresenter base class manages rx.Disposables.
+A LifecycleOwner has to be provided in the constructor.

 ## Remarks